oracle/truffleruby/doc/user/standalone-distribution.md

       - bundle install
 ```

-Running the post-install is currently not necessary on TravisCI for TruffleRuby
+Running the post-install script is currently not necessary on TravisCI for
-1.0.0-rc3 or more recent, so this step is skipped here.
+TruffleRuby 1.0.0-rc3 or more recent, so this step is skipped here.

 ## Dependencies